What are Adjectives that Describe Texture?

 Adjectives that End in "ed"

 Adding an "ed" to a verb can be an effective way to find adjectives to describe how an item feels when it's touched.
 For example, the word "etched" indicates that the item has been scratched with certain markings.
 "Distended" is another example and it suggests that the item is swollen or fat.
-Blemished, blistered, bloated, flawed, pressed, indented, pockmarked, scraped, tarnished and scored are all adjectives that can indicate that the texture of an object is somehow damaged.
+Blemished, blistered, bloated, potholed, ribbed, flawed, pressed, caked, indented, pockmarked, scraped, tarnished and scored are all adjectives that can indicate that the texture of an object is somehow damaged.
 Adjectives that suggest that an item has a pleasant texture include unaltered, smoothed, polished, decorated and unsoiled.

 Beyond the traditional notion of what texture is, there are numerous words that can be used to tell others exactly what one is feeling when she touches something.
 For example, bald can be used to tell about the texture of how someone's head feels if no hair is growing and flat can be used to describe how a piece of floor tile feels on the bottom of the feet.
 Moist is a word that suggests the way a damp swimsuit feels when it's put on before completely drying.
 Sleek might be used to indicate the way a brand new sports car feels when one runs her hand down the brand new metal.
+Granular and pliable are other descriptive words for textures.

 Sara Ipatenco has taught writing, health and nutrition.
 She started writing in 2007 and has been published in Teaching Tolerance magazine.
 Ipatenco holds a bachelor's degree and a master's degree in education, both from the University of Denver.